mckoss/firebase-checkin/README.md

-# Firebase-Checkin - sample app for a meetup checking app.
+# Firebase-Checkin - sample app for meetup check-ins.

 This sample app will demonstrate how design a Firebase app
 by: